Rakeela/dragora-notes/House-Eval-for-Envs100.md

 2:
 Earth overshoot day: 28 April
 3.1 Earths
-I really hate this model.
-It makes environmentalism look primitive, miserable, and authoritarian.
-Carrying capacity can and should be increased.
+I really detest this model.
+It makes environmentalism look like it has a miserable reliance on primitive living conditions that society should be forced back to.
+I understand that's not an accurate impression, but that's what I think of every time I see ecological footprint scores suggesting that the poorer countries of the world are easier on the ecology than the wealthier countries.
+Carrying capacity can and should be increased; furthermore, environmentalim is more stably popular in wealthier nations.
 BTW, given the changeover to renewable energy that we did in #3 here, a recalculated footprint reports 2.0 Earths, suggesting my house is way ahead of America's usual weight.
 3:
 We’re switching our contract with the energy utility to 100% renewable mixture, which covers an adequate carbon reduction.
 Reducing energy consumption is more difficult.
 We could replace the refrigerator unit with a more efficient unit.
 Our current refrigerator is an older model with a less than ideal model that came with the house.
 A new model could significantly increase energy efficiency.
 We may actually do that; the financial eval yields a savings over the lifetime of a new fridge.
 This is the biggest gain apparent, but doesn’t achieve a 26% reduction on its own.